Sjlver/sosp2015-notes/history_day/01eras_of_os.md

 - Information hiding
 - Levels of abstraction

-Cosmic = timeless + spaceless (Jim Gray).
-A guideline for deciding whether something is a law.
-Laws should be "cosmic", true at all times and in all places.
+For something to be a law, it should be *cosmic*: Cosmic = timeless + spaceless (Jim Gray).
+Laws should be true at all times and in all places.
 Locality is a cosmic principle.
 Virtual memory is a great idea, but is not a principle.

 OS principles got into computer science:

 - Interactivity
 - Naming / mapping
 - Concurrent processes
-- Protection / Sharing
+- Protection / sharing
 - Locality
 - Virtualization
 - System languages

-=> Survey of principles at <http://greatprinciples.org>
+=> cf. Survey of principles at <http://greatprinciples.org>

 In 1971, Operating Systems became the first non-math core course at MIT.